tlotd/.github/profile/README.md

 <a href="https://discord.gg/qrdQReN"><img src="https://tlotd.net/minecraft/mod/chat_with_us_on_discord.svg" height="64" alt="Chat with us on Discord"/></a>

 # Our Repos
-We currently have 4 repos, and i guess the special one for this profile, one for a drinking game, two for our Minecraft Mods and finally one for the texturepack.
+We currently have 6 repos, and i guess the special one for this profile, one for a drinking game, one for our Terraria Mod, one for our Hearts of Iron IV Mod, two for our Minecraft Mods and finally one for the texturepack.